SamStha07/SamStha07/README.md

 # Sam Shrestha

-I am Sam from Kathmandu and I am a fullstack developer.
-I love to learn new technologies.
-I try to keep learning, motivating myself and pushing myself to learn new technologies on a daily basis.
+I’m Shyam, a full-stack developer based in Kathmandu with a strong passion for learning and staying up-to-date with new technologies.
+I consistently strive to improve my skills and stay motivated by challenging myself to grow as a developer every day.

-- 👷 Currently, I am working on my own personal project.
+👷 Currently, I’m working on a personal project that allows me to explore new tools and frameworks.
-- 💪 I am pushing myself to become a better programmer.
+💪 I’m committed to continuous improvement and always aim to become a better and more efficient programmer through hands-on experience and self-driven learning.

 # Skills
 - JS / Typescript